 After a decade with the oil and gas corporation, however, Dhewanto realized something: “I thought, ‘It’s been a good 10 years, but is this what I want to do for another 20 years?’
 No, I wanted to make a difference and do something for my country.”

 Dhewanto joined the Millennium Challenge Account – Indonesia, an organization created as part of a $600 million grant from the U.S. government to reduce poverty and invest in community health, among other initiatives.
-As chief financial officer, Dhewanto worked to ensure every dollar was dispersed appropriately to beneficiaries across Indonesia, an archipelago of more than 17,000 islands.
+As chief financial officer, Dhewanto worked to ensure that every dollar was dispersed appropriately to beneficiaries across Indonesia, an archipelago of more than 17,000 islands.

 “That was incredibly difficult because around three-quarters of Indonesians don’t have bank accounts, so you can’t just transfer the money,” she says.
 “We tried everything, and the only way we could actually get the money to people was to have my staff carry around loads of cash in luggage and distribute it in envelopes, one by one.
 How ridiculous is that?”